A spectroscopically confirmed z=1.327 galaxy-scale deflector magnifying a z~8 Lyman-Break galaxy in the Brightest of

-The BoRG survey is a Hubble WFC3 large pure-parallel program aimed at identifying galaxy candidates at $z\sim 8$ from their colours based on the Lyman-break technique \citep{steidel1996spectroscopy}.
-The core of the BoRG survey is based on WFC3 imaging in four filters ($V_{606}$, $Y_{098}$, $J_{125}$, $H_{160}$) obtained as part of HST programs \#11700 and \#12572 (PI Trenti), complemented by archival data with a similar observational design and same infrared (IR) filters, but with F600LP substituting F606W (HST program \# 11702, PI Yan) \citep{yan2011first, yan2012very}.
-A full description of the survey and of its findings is reported in \citet{trenti2011brightest, trenti2012overdensities} and \citet{bradley2012brightest}.
-To summarize, the BoRG survey has so far found $33$ $z \sim 8$ LBGs identified as $Y_{098}$-dropouts with $J_{125}$ magnitudes between $25.8$ and $27.4$ mag \citep{bradley2012brightest}.
-The candidates were obtained by analyzing data over a total area of $274$ arcmin$^{2}$ divided in $59$ independent lines of sight.
-The large number of independent fields results in a sample unaffected by large-scale structure uncertainty and includes a variety of different environments in terms of line-of-sight structure, representing an ideal dataset to quantify magnification bias.
-On average, the distribution of magnification along a random line of sight is skewed and peaks slightly below one (underdensities) with a long tail to positive magnification (overdensities) \citep[e.g.,][and references therein]{Suy++10}.
+The BoRG survey is a Hubble Wide-Field Camera 3 (WFC3) large, multi-year pure-parallel program aimed at identifying galaxy candidates at $z\gtrsim 7.5$ from their colors based on the Lyman-break technique \citep{steidel1996spectroscopy}.
+Until recently, the main focus of BoRG has been identification of galaxies at $z\sim 8$ as Y-band dropouts, while ongoing observations (cycle 22; \#13767 PI Trenti) are optimized for selecting $z\sim 8-9$ candidates.

-To search for evidence of large magnifications, we visually inspected the regions surrounding the 8 sources with the highest S/N in the survey and identified one candidate (borg$\_0440$-$5244\_682$ in the notation of \citealt{bradley2012brightest}), which is close in projection to a small group of foreground galaxies.
-We also find a possible counter image on the opposite side of the foreground group, making this source a good candidate to be magnified significantly and warranting further investigation.
-Should this source be strongly lensed, we would find the empirical lensed fraction of the brightest galaxies in BoRG to be $\sim 12.5\%$.
-This value is in agreement with the predicted value of $\sim 10\%$ for a survey such as BoRG by \citet{wyithe2011distortion}.
+In this work, we use data from observations acquired before cycle 22 of the BoRG program.
+The core of this earlier dataset is based on WFC3 imaging in four filters ($V_{600}$, $Y_{098}$, $J_{125}$, $H_{160}$) obtained as part of HST programs \#11700 and \#12572 (PI Trenti), complemented by archival data with a similar observational design and the same infrared filters, but with F600LP substituting F606W (HST program \# 11702, PI Yan, \citealt{yan2011probing}).
+A full description of the survey and of its findings is reported by \citet{trenti2011brightest, trenti2012overdensities}, \citet{bradley2012brightest} and \citet{schmidt2014luminosity}.
+To summarize, the most recent comprehensive data release of the BoRG survey yielded $n=38$ $z\sim8$ LBG candidates identified as $Y_{098}$-dropouts with $J_{125}$ magnitudes between $25.5$ and $27.6$ mag \citep{schmidt2014luminosity}.
+These candidates were obtained by analyzing data over a total area of $350$ arcmin$^{2}$ divided in $71$ independent lines of sight.